 Benefits of Using Portable Blackout Blinds & Stroller Covers

-- More Sleep – By blocking the sunlight either outside using a stroller cover or in the mornings, your baby or toddler will likely sleep longer.
+- More Sleep – By blocking the sunlight either outside using a stroller cover or in the mornings with a baby blackout tent, your baby or toddler will likely sleep longer.

 - Mimic at Home Sleep Environment – If your baby or toddler is used to sleeping in a dark room, using removable blackout blinds, a blackout shade for a travel crib or a stroller cover will help to recreate that at home sleep environment.
 You can also do other things like use a travel white noise machine, give your baby a bath and reading to help recreate your at home routine, which will all help to get your baby or toddler to sleep in a new place.